Mogollon High School: History

 As the population of Heber and Overgaard grew, a local high school was planned.
 Prior to the school's construction, two buses shuttled students to and from Snowflake in order to attend high school classes.
 The school was established in 1989, with high school classes and sporting events held at Capps Elementary School until school buildings could be completed.
 Construction for Mogollon High School, by Spencer-Trulson, began on June 12, 1989.
 The site was formerly used for rodeo grounds and later a sawmill.
 The school was named after the nearby Mogollon Rim.
 The buildings were accepted by the governing board January 5, 1990.
 Funds were not immediately available to complete landscaping, purchase a stage, put in all of the gym bleachers or finish the office.
 A public dedication ceremony was held for the new school on January 18, 1990.

-Controversy

-On October 21, 2019 the science teacher Melinda Porter was arrested after Navajo County Sheriff's Office said she had an inappropriate relationship with a student.
-Porter faces three counts of furnishing harmful items to a minor, one count of aggravated assault on a minor and one count of kidnapping.
+On October 21, 2019, the science teacher Melinda Porter was arrested and charged with furnishing harmful items to a minor, aggravated assault on a minor, and kidnapping.